Nexmo/stitch-ios-quickstart/README.md

 ## SDK API Reference docs

-The [Nexmo Conversation iOS SDK API Reference docs](https://ea.developer.nexmo.com/sdk/conversation/ios/) are available online.
+The [Nexmo Stitch iOS SDK API Reference docs](https://developer.nexmo.com/sdk/stitch/ios/) are available online.
 You can also view the docs from within Xcode.
 If you do not have access to the docs, please contact [ea-support@nexmo.com](mailto:ea-support@nexmo.com)

 ## Additional Resources